MikeLiuag/firekamp-exercise/README.md

 # [2024] Senior Mobile Exercise (React Native)

-This App renders the list of movies in the list and users can view, add favorite movies in the storge.
+This App renders the list of movies in the list and users can view, add favorite movies in the storage.

 ## Running locally